Key Points:

 - Fortunately, several off-strip properties offer discounts and/or waived resort fees.

-While Las Vegas hotels tend to focus their marketing efforts on those arriving from out of state, several resorts offer a discount to Nevada residents.
+While hotels in Vegas typically focus marketing efforts on those arriving from out of state, a handful of properties offer a discount to Nevada residents.

-For your convenience, I’ll be sure to link out to the specific deal referenced so that you can easily compare options.
+For your convenience, I’ll link out to the specific deal referenced so that you can easily compare options.

 Strip Hotels

-Caesars Entertainment Properties: Resorts under the Caesars Entertainment umbrella are offering a discount of up to 15% to locals via their “Locals Hotel Deal” offer bookable here.
+Caesars Entertainment: Resorts under the Caesars Entertainment umbrella are offering a discount of up to 15% to locals via their “Locals Hotel Deal”.

-In addition to hotel deals, discounts are available for pool cabanas, wedding packages, and spa packages viewable by clicking the link above.
+In addition to hotel deals, 10%-20% discounts are available for pool cabanas, wedding & spa packages, and select attractions.

 Fremont Street Hotels

-Downtown Grand: Steps away from the Fremont Street Experience, Downtown Grand is offering a “Locals Staycation” deal that entitles Nevada residents to discounted rates and waived resort fees.
+Downtown Grand: Steps away from the Fremont Street Experience, Downtown Grand is offering a “Locals Staycation” deal that entitles Nevada residents to 10% off “best average rates”, waived resort fees, and free parking.

 Off-Strip Hotels